lsst/rtn-045/index.rst

 *before* the code cell which produces the warning, to tell the user it is acceptable to ignore.

 Guidelines about the options to ignore categories of warnings are under consideration, and will be added here in the future.
-Until then, use of, e.g., ``warnings.simplefilter("ignore", category=UserWarning)`` is not preferred because ignore categories of warnings can allow real issues to go unnoticed.
+Until then, use of, e.g., ``warnings.simplefilter("ignore", category=UserWarning)`` is not preferred because ignoring categories of warnings can allow real issues to go unnoticed.

 Markdown style